-Following the successes of Mapping the City and Futurismo Ancestral, Somerset House is again collaborating with arts organisation A(by)P to present Venturing Beyond: Graffiti and the Everyday Utopias of the Street.
-As part of ‘UTOPIA 2016: A Year of Imagination and Possibility’ the exhibition explores unsanctioned public art – or graffiti – as an intrinsically utopian practice.
+Following the successes of Mapping the City and Futurismo Ancestral, Somerset House again collaborated with arts organisation A(by)P to present Venturing Beyond: Graffiti and the Everyday Utopias of the Street.
+As part of ‘UTOPIA 2016: A Year of Imagination and Possibility’ the exhibition explored unsanctioned public art – or graffiti – as an intrinsically utopian practice.